How Industry 4.0 Supports Flexibility and Mass Customisation

 Non-Linear Product Lifecycle

-This offers a number of benefits, including predictive maintenance and making faults easier and faster to repair.
+Digital twin and simulation technologies offer a number of benefits to manufacturers, including predictive maintenance and making faults easier and faster to repair.

 One of the biggest benefits, however, is how the use of sensors and digital twin technologies can influence the design process.
 Product designers no longer have to rely on gut instinct, limited research, or outdated usage data.